johnpierson/keyboard-shortcut-view-extension/README.md

 ![Image](keyboardShortcuts.gif)

-### At this time I have no plans of developing this further because of the great progress Mark is making on his own solution.
+### Well, where is the issues page????
+Like I said, at this time I have no plans of developing this further because of the great progress Mark is making on his own solution.

 KTHXBYE